tldr-pages/tldr/pages/common/qrencode.md

 # qrencode

-> Encode input data in a QR Code and save as a PNG or EPS image.
+> QR Code generator.
+Supports PNG and EPS.
 > More information: <https://fukuchi.org/works/qrencode>.

 - Convert a string to a QR code and save to an output file: